22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Visit Chicago’s “landscape art under glass” at the Garfield Park Conservatory (300 N Central Park Ave) during fall to see the trees change in one of the largest botanical conservatories in the US.

-You can easily spend half a day here with 184 acres to explore, including a swimming pool, fishing lagoon, athletic fields, and tennis courts.
+The park includes a swimming pool, fishing lagoon, athletic fields, and tennis courts.

 Pond with reflections and fall colors at Garfield Park Conservatory Chicago